nigjo/zine-editor/zine.content.md

 HTML and be rendered in your Browser.

 Write Text.
 Use images.
 Let your imagination flow.
 As long as your Browser can display it, it is fine to use.

-##

 Each Page is a chapter of the markdown file.
 The chapters title is used as a page title.
 You are free to leave the title empty.
 It will not be inserted into the page.

+## A local webserver

+To load the Markdown file from your disc a webserver is needed.
+Any server that can serve static files will do.
+May languages like Pyhton, PHP or Java (18+) and many others do have this ability.

+If you are not able to run such a server you can edit the `index.hmtl` directly.
+Find the `id="zinecontent"` tag and write the markdown content there.

 ## CSS

 CSS is used to "place" and size each page of your zine.
+Some classes can be used to layout your pages.

-You can place your own styles inside the page.
+You can place your own styles inside the markdown file.
+Just use a pair of `<style></style>` tags.
+A good place is after the first header at the beginning of the document.

-Some

 ##